 Alphabet is also leveraging its machine learning capabilities to improve products like Google Photos, Google Lens, and Google Assistant.
 For Google Assistant, it has tied up with more than 200 new device partners.
 All major manufacturers of connected devices for the home in the US can now connect with Google Assistant.
 Overall, Google Assistant can help with more than 1 million actions, ranging from routine grocery shopping to remitting money using mobile apps.

 Within YouTube, during the last year, channels earning six figures annually grew more than 40%.
 It continued to invest in content and recently showcased the live streaming of Coachella, which recorded more than 41 million live views from all over the world.
-This was YouTube’s most viewed live music festival ever.
+This was YouTube’s most viewed live music festival ever and with more likes it is easier to monetize.
 Alphabet is mindful of the need for supervising content and it changed its monetization requirements to better identify creators who contribute positively to the community and drive more ad revenue to them.
 It uses user and machine flags to highlight and remove content that violates security policies.
 In Q4, it removed 6 million videos, and over 75% of those videos were removed before receiving a single view.

 YouTube recently announced the launch of a new ad product that is targeted at people watching the service on television sets.
 YouTube realizes that while mobile devices still account for 60% of its total views, there are several viewers who use digital media players or video game consoles to cast YouTube onto their TV.
 YouTube’s new ad product will allow marketers to target this audience.
 Marketers will be able to target their ads to people who have similar viewing habits to traditional TV viewers as well as viewers who are watching on a TV screen specifically or audiences watching the YouTube TV subscription service.